How is the retina like a digital camera

 Similarly, in a digital camera, light enters through the lens and hits the image sensor, which converts the light into digital signals.
 These signals are then processed by the camera’s processor to create a digital image that can be stored or displayed on a screen.

-See also How to make a photo booth with a digital camera
+See also How long should a digital slr camera last

 Both the retina and a digital camera use complex processes to capture and process images, highlighting the remarkable similarities between biological and technological systems.